 Spring Semester 2021

-COVID-19 UPDATE: Due to the continued COVID-19 pandemic, all class sessions in the Spring semester will take place online.
-We anticipate the return of some in-person instruction in Summer 2021.
-For a list of Spring classes, click here.
+COVID-19 UPDATE: Due to the continued COVID-19 pandemic, all class sessions in the Summer and Fall semesters will either take place online or be hybrid courses with some outdoors (with PPE) in person meetings.
+For a list of NHS Summer and Fall classes, click here.

 Our three new Certificates of Achievement are now live!
 Click below for requirements:

 Merritt’s new Natural History & Sustainability (NHS) Program emphasizes the critical thinking and problem-solving skills needed to tackle the major environmental challenges of the 21st century.
 The interdepartmental program offers career- and transfer-driven coursework in three tracks: (1) Natural History and Resources; (2) Conservation and Resource Management; and (3) Urban Agroecology.
 It is ideal for students interested in the basic science of the natural world and its effect on human society, and provides training for the following jobs: Park ranger, naturalist, field technician, urban farmer, food production analyst, water quality technician, environmental consultant, interpretive aide, environmental educator.